Parbelaez/api_positive_pp5/README.md

 Therefore, there is no need to create the methods as before.

-**_NOTE 1:_** some views were left as they are (no refactoring), because they are intended to be a sample of the different ways to create views.

-**_NOTE 2:_** the places view was created after the posts and likes views, therefore, it was not stated in this README.md that we used generics.
+**_NOTE:_** the places view was created after the posts and likes views, therefore, it was not stated in this README.md that we used generics.
+All the views were refactored to use generics.

 #### Likes usage in other views